farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 We could not identify a closed form formula for the confidence interval of this effect size.
 Thus, a $1 - \alpha$ percentile bootstrap confidence interval is implemented exclusively.

 ### Parametric Coefficient of Overlapping Two for dependent groups
-The overlapping coefficient two ($OVL_2$) is the proportion of overlap relative to the joint distribution and can estimated with the following formula under the assumption of normality and homoscedasticity (DelGiudice, 2019):
+The overlapping coefficient two ($OVL_2$) is the proportion of overlap relative to the joint distribution and can be estimated with the following formula under the assumption of normality and homoscedasticity (DelGiudice, 2019):
 $$ OVL_2 = \frac{OVL}{2-OVL}$$
 with OVL being calculated as described above.
 Grice and Barret(2014) argue that OVL is to be preferred over $OVL_2$ in most contexts, because $OVL_2$ gives information about overlap and nonoverlap with respect to the joint distribution or combined area of the two distributions, which is unitutitive.
 OVL, on the other hand, indicates what percentage of the area a distribution shares with the other distribution which is easier to interpret.